 - 1. Competency Evaluations may be completed only after a student has completed the corresponding unit practical. - 2.
-Competency Evaluations must be done on real patients apart from those Simulated by Faculty. - 3.
-The student must inform the technologist of their intention to complete a competency prior to beginning the procedure, and the student must perform the entire procedure. - 4.
+Competency Evaluations must be done on real patients apart from those simulated by Faculty. - 3.
+The student must inform the sonographer of their intention to complete a competency prior to beginning the procedure, and the student must perform the entire procedure. - 4.
 If the competency exam is relatively uncommon, the student may BRIEFLY review their "Black Book" before beginning the exam (the book is CLOSED after starting).
-Under NO

-- circumstances is the technologist allowed to give hints or tell the student how to perform the exam. - 5.
-It is the student's responsibility to send the technologist a Case Log Competency Evaluation immediately following the exam.
+Under NO circumstances is the sonographer allowed to give hints or tell the student how to perform the exam. - 5.
+It is the student's responsibility to send the technologist a Competency Evaluation through E-Value immediately following the exam.
 The following information is to be completed by the student: - a.
 Patient's General Condition - b.
-Type of Exam and All Projections Performed - c.
+Type of Exam - c.
 Student's Name - d.
-Date of Exam and Patient's age (especially for Pediatric Exams) - e.
+Date of Exam and Patient's DOB (especially for Pediatric Exams) - e.
 Type of Category - 6.
-The Case Log Competency Evaluation must be completed by a registered technologist in radiography RT(R).
+The Competency Evaluation must be completed by a clinical instructor that possesses the appropriate credential in the concentration(s) for which they evaluate student performance.
 A successful competency will be indicated by a definite "Yes" response regarding the student's capability of performing the exam without direct supervision. - 7.
-A student is allowed to phototime the procedure for competency as long as the student can closely simulate a non-phototimed technique.
-Whenever phototiming, the technologist should ask the student what non-phototimed technique would have been appropriate. - 8.
-If a student makes a major error (Category "C" on Case Log Competency), which would mean repeating the image, the technologist should correct the mistake before the exposure is made for the benefit of the patient.
-This error should be noted on the Case Log Competency Evaluation and the student should continue the procedure until is completed.
-Regardless that the error would mean an unsatisfactory competency, the student is not allowed to quit in the middle of an exam because students need to be able to recover from a mistake and continue. - 9.
-If at any time during the course of the exam, the technologist perceives a student action as potentially detrimental to the patient's welfare, the technologist should immediately step in and assist with the procedure.
-This should be noted on the Competency Evaluation form. - 10.
-Each semester, the student must successfully complete a specified number of Competency Evaluations as noted on the Clinical Competency Requirements Checklist.
-Failure to achieve the required amount by the end of each semester will result in lowering the Clinical Competency Evaluation grade in the Clinical Education course. - 11.
-In order for a student to graduate from the Program, they MUST have successfully completed all the competencies required on the Clinical Competency Requirements Checklist.
+If at any time during the course of the exam, the sonographer perceives a student action as potentially detrimental to the patient's welfare, the technologist should immediately step in and assist with the procedure.
+This should be noted on the Competency Evaluation form.

+- 8. Each semester, the student must successfully complete a specified number of Competency Evaluations.
+Failure to achieve the required amount by the end of each semester will result in lowering the Clinical Competency Exam grade in the Clinical Education course. - 9.
+In order for a student to graduate from the Program, they MUST have successfully completed all the competencies required on the Clinical Competency List.
 If at the end of the Program, they have not completed all the competency requirements, the student will receive an Incomplete in the Clinical Education grade and will be allotted a period of time in which to complete the requirements.
 The Incomplete grade will automatically become a failing grade if it is not removed within that period, and the student will not officially graduate.
-A student who has not completed the Program requirements will not be verified to sit for the ARRT examination. - 12.
+A student who has not completed the Program requirements will not be verified to sit for the ARDMS examination. - 10.
 In certain circumstances, because of low patient volume for certain procedures, the faculty may elect to allow a student to simulate an exam.
 In such a situation, simulated competency evaluations may replace the requirement of patient examinations.
 This will be left to the discretion of the MIRS Faculty.
-Simulated competencies will be completed by students with MIRS Faculty. - 13.
-If bilateral exams are ordered for a patient, only 1 exam may count for a competency. - 14.
-Other Radiography Competency Rules
+Simulated competencies will be completed by students with MIRS Faculty.